magarenzo/Git-Scripts/README.md

 ## Running the Scripts

-Run one of the following scripts from within the repo you are updating (it does not matter if the script itself is located in a different directory):
+Run one of the following scripts from within the root of the repo you are updating (it does not matter if the script itself is located in a different directory):

 ### Add All